Invitation Letter

 - Agree to allow Elgin Community College to photograph/document this performance for archival and not-for-profit promotional use and to release your name and photo for promotional purposes.

-- Follow performance attire dress code.
+- Follow the performance attire dress code.

 Performance Attire